caroso1222/carlos-roso-gatsby/README.md

 1. Install deps `npm i`
 2. Run `npm run develop` (do not attempt to do it with the global `gatsby develop`)
+3. When installing a dependency, use flag `--legacy-peer-deps`.

 ## 🚀 Quick start